lipis/flag-icons/README.md

 gae-init
 ========

-**gae-init** is the easiest way to start new applications on Google App Engine using Flask, Bootstrap and tons of other cool features.
+**gae-init** is the easiest way to kick start new applications on Google App Engine using Flask, Bootstrap and tons of other cool features.

 Read more in the [docs][], where you can find a complete [feature list][], a detailed [tutorial][] on how to build a phonebook application and more..